BlueBrain/BluePyEModel/README.md

 ## Introduction

 The Blue Brain Python E-Model Building Library (BluePyEModel) is a Python package facilitating the configuration and execution of E-Model building tasks.
-It covers tasks such as feature extraction, model optimisation, validation, model management and AIS synthesis.
-As such, it builds on top of BluePyEfe, BluePyOpt and BluePyMM.
+It covers tasks such as feature extraction, model optimisation and validation.
+As such, it builds on top of eFEL, BluePyEfe and BluePyOpt.

 ## Installation

-If you want to use BluePyEModel, you can either load the `bluepyemodel` module if you are on BB5, or install BluePyEModel in a virtual environment.
+If you want to use BluePyEModel, you can install it in a virtual environment.

-For loading the module, type the following lines in your command line interface:
+To do so on BB5, first create a virtual environment using the most recent python version on spack:

-    module load unstable
+    module load unstable python
-    module load py-bluepyemodel

-For installing BluePyEModel in a virtual environment, you first have to have cmake and GCC installed (the same your python has been compiled with), as some BluePyEModel dependencies need them.
-If you are on BB5, you can easily load the cmake and gcc modules using the following lines:
+    python -m venv myvenv

-    module load unstable
+    module purge all
-    module load gcc/9.3.0 cmake

-And replace 9.3.0 by the gcc version your python has been compiled with.
-You might have to load archived modules if gcc < 9.3.0 is needed.
+    source myvenv/bin/activate

 Then, you can install BluePyEModel with the following line:

     pip install -i https://bbpteam.epfl.ch/repository/devpi/simple/ bluepyemodel[all]

-If you want all the dependencies to be available.
-You can also select the dependencies you want by putting them into the brackets instead of 'all' (If you want multiple dependencies, you have to separate them by commas).
+You can also select the specific dependencies you want by putting them into the brackets instead of 'all' (If you want multiple dependencies, you have to separate them by commas).
 The available dependencies are:

 - luigi
 - nexus
 - all
+- currentscape

 ## To get started with the E-Model building pipeline

-This section will talk specifically about the E-Model building pipeline which for now contains e-features extraction, optimisation and model analysis.
-For model management and AIS synthesis, documentation is not available yet.
+This section will talk about the E-Model building pipeline which for now contains e-features extraction, optimisation and model analysis.
+If you only wish to export a model  that was built using the pipeline to hoc, you can jump to the subsection "Exporting the models".

-Despite the presence of the following explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you set up (tanguy.damart@epfl.ch).
+Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you set up.

 The E-Model building pipeline can be executed either step by step using Python or all at once as a Luigi workflow.